Home Compare EXPD vs OC

 Expeditors International of Washington vs Owens Corning: Which Stock Looks Stronger in 2026?

-Expeditors International of Washington holds the cleaner structural position, with the lead spread across profitability and stability.
+Expeditors International of Washington holds the cleaner structural position, with the lead spread across profitability and growth.
 Owens Corning still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup broadly confirms the structural lead — Expeditors International of Washington holds the more constructive position.
+On the market side, Expeditors International of Washington is in better shape — its trend is intact while Owens Corning's trend has broken down.
 That puts structure and market broadly in agreement — Expeditors International of Washington's lead looks more confirmed than conflicted.

 Trajectory Similarity